TotalTactician/Documentation/Proof/Sylvester/Culture&Ethics.md

 Software development processes should consider minimizing the carbon footprint, promoting energy efficiency, and sustainable practices to reduce the environmental impact.

 ## Software Ethics in my own projects
+One of the possible concerns is the lack of security on our APIs.
+This is not a major concern to us since we do not handle user data.
+If we were to make user accounts and store certain user data we would have to implement a system that protects the APIs and the connection between the client and website to ensure we comply with the GDPR.

 ## Conclusion